adlnet/xAPI-Spec/xAPI.md

 with an Actor filter of "Ben" or an Activity filter of "explosives training", both Statements match and will be returned so long as they fall into the time or sequence being fetched.

-This section does not apply when retrieving Statements with statementId or voidedStatementId.

 __Note:__StatementRefs used as a value of the Statement property within Context do not affect how Statements are filtered.